SalesConnection/Caction-Support/docs/UAC_Policy_Management.md

      <img src="img/UAC_Policy_Management_Step_1.png" alt="UAC Policy Management Step 1">
    </p>

+   *Note: You must have access to User Management menu to perform this action.
+Please request permission or help from your admin if you do not have access to the menu.<br>

 2. Click "+ New Policy" to add a new UAC policy.

    <p align="center">